-- Swap the apples for other fruit such as mixed berries, strawberries, blackberry cobbler, plums, or peaches like in this peach cobbler.
+- Substitute apples.
+Swap the apples for other fruits such as mixed berries, strawberries, blackberry cobbler, plums, or peaches like in this peach cobbler.

-- Leave the skin on if you prefer, but I do peel mine if I have a bit of extra time.
+- Skin on.
+Leave the skin on if you prefer, but I do peel mine if I have a bit of extra time.

-- If you like a thicker topping, use a bit of a smaller baking dish, that way you’ll overlap the crust topping a bit more.
+- Thicker topping.
+If you like a thicker topping, use a bit of a smaller baking dish, that way you’ll overlap the crust topping a bit more.

-- This easy apple cobbler is best served immediately, however, you still want to let it rest for a few minutes just to allow the juices to settle and the topping to get that extra bit of crispness.
+- Serving.
+This easy apple cobbler is best served immediately, however, you still want to let it rest for a few minutes just to allow the juices to settle and the topping to get that extra bit of crispness.
 It’s worth the wait!

-- Make more of the apple filling than you need and use it to enjoy a bowl on its own, or keep it frozen for apple pie or apple crepes later on.
+- Make extra!
+Make more of the apple filling than you need and use it to enjoy a bowl on its own, or keep it frozen for apple pie or apple crepes later on.

-- Serve with vanilla ice cream, whipped cream, or caramel sauce.
+- What to serve with.
+Serve with vanilla ice cream, whipped cream, or caramel sauce.